joembedded/LTX_server/sw/docu/installation_LTX_database.md

  7. Make a test transmition

- 8. Peridocally (e.g. each day) call './sw/service/service.php' to clean/check up Database!
+ 8. Periodicaly (e.g. each day) call './sw/service/service.php' to clean/check up Database!
     A Mail will be sent to the (Admin) with a short summary.
 	(Note: optionally $_SERVER['SERVER_NAME'], $_SERVER['REMOTE_ADDR'], etc.  must be set in 'service.php' for CRON, see comments at beginning of 'service.php').
 	(Hint: often the CRON command is a system call like "/bin/php ./JoEmbedded_Run/ltx/sw/service/service.php") (Hint: Manual call / tests for 'service.php' via './sw/service/index.php') (Hint: As URL: e.g. "http(s)://myltx.com/ltx/sw/service/service.php")

+ 9. Only for ORBCOMM: Periodicaly (e.g. each minute) call './sw/lxs_obc_v1.php?k=S_API_KEY'  to poll for(serve) satellite messages.
+   (same scheme as 8., S_API_KEY from 'api_key.inc.php')

 ***